 How to make Moong Dal Cheela:

 - Thoroughly rinse the soaked dal and discard the water completely.
-Add it to a grinding jar along with 1/4 cup of water and 1/4 cup coriander leaves, grind to make a fine paste
+Add it to a grinding jar along with 1/4 cup of water and grind to make a fine paste

-- Transfer it to a mixing bowl and add onions, green chili, ginger, coriander leaves, red chili powder, cumin powder, garam masala powder & salt.
+- Transfer it to a mixing bowl and add onions, green chilli, ginger, coriander leaves, red chilli powder, turmeric powder, coriander powder, cumin powder, garam masala powder & salt.
 Mix and add 1/2 cup water in portions to make a medium flowing consistency batter, let it rest for 15 mins

 - Heat a non stick pan or tawa and spread some ghee or oil, pour a ladle full of batter in the centre and spread out to form a circle